Poulinakis-Konstantinos/Deep-Learning-Plant-Disease-Detector/README.md

 # Leaf-Disease-ML-detector-
- ** Project is Under Development **

    Deep Neural Network Models , based on transfer learning , able to detect diseases on plant's leaf images .
+The models are trained to classify 38 different classes plant/disease.
+Models have been converted to Tensorflow Lite equivalent and have been quantized to optimize performance for portable devices (microcomputers,microcontrollers,etc..) .

-  The inference of the networks will be deployed on a RaspBerry Pi 4B (2gb Ram) equipped with a camera to create a portable disease detection device .
+  Models' inference are deployed on a RaspBerry Pi 4B (2gb Ram) equipped with a camera to create a portable disease detection device .